 [‡] The ratio rounds to 0.00% due to the relative net asset value of Investor Shares.
-Prospectively, it is expected the ratio of net expenses to average net assets would approximate 1.23% (4.32% excluding waivers) and 1.23% (4.10% excluding waivers, reimbursements and fees paid indirectly), for the period ended September 2019 and year ended September 30, 2020, respectively.
+Prospectively, it is expected the ratio of net expenses to average net assets would

-(1) Per share calculations were performed using average shares for the period.
+- approximate 1.23% (4.32% excluding waivers) and 1.23% (4.10% excluding waivers, reimbursements and fees paid indirectly), for the period ended September 30, 2019 and year ended September 30, 2020, respectively. - (1) Per share calculations were performed using average shares for the period. - † Return is for the period indicated and has not been annualized.
+Total return would have been lower had certain expenses not been waived and assumed by the Adviser during the period.
+Returns shown do not reflect the deduction of taxes that a shareholder would pay on Fund distributions or the redemption of Fund shares.